kolenaIO/kolena/docs/metrics/consistency-score.md

 without requiring labeled data.
 However, it can be limiting when evaluating incorrect responses that are consistently incorrect.
 In addition, there are some disadvantages of using an LLM to evaluate hallucinations.

-1. **Cost** - Unless you are using your own LLM, there will be a cost associated with the metric computation, which varies depending on the number of tokens passed to the LLM.
-It can become expensive as you pay per token usage.
+1. **Cost** - Running a large model entails significant expenses.
+The cost of operating an API model such as GPT-4 is determined by the number of tokens used.
+However, if you employ your own model as a judging model, the payment might not be calculated based on the token count; nevertheless, there will be additional costs for hardware, computation and maintenance.
+It is essential to remember that monetary expenses are not the sole consideration.
+You should also take into account the inference time of the judging model.

 2. **Privacy and Security** - To achieve desirable results, you need access to a sufficiently performant LLM.
 However, using models like GPT-4 can become a privacy and security concern when datasets are meant to be kept private.